How to Flat Lay – 5 Top Tips

-The camera (I used my iPhone) must be held straight (flat?) above the items to take the photo, but this presents the first big problem with shooting a flat lay: your body – likely your hands and phone – cast a shadow over the items.
-This cannot be avoided but you can work with it – here is how: place your flat lay in the shade (if you are outside) as you will still get the benefits of the sparkly sunny light OR place the items between you and the sun – your shadow should cast behind you and not over the subject of your photo.
+When shooting a flat lay your body, hands and phone can cast a shadow over the items – this can be avoided if you place your flat lay in the shade (if you are outside) as you will still get the benefits of the sparkly sunny light.
+Alternatively, you can place the items between you and the sun – your shadow should cast behind you and not over the subject of your photo.

 If the sun is behind you and you lean over the flat lay, you are going to cast a big shadow – you can use this – what you need to achieve is even lighting all over the flat lay area.

-My last tip was formed in collaboration with the G&I team – an observation we all made when shooting flat lays for our clients.
-Pick one focal point for the photo and select all other parts as complementary accessories.
+Pick the focal point and ensure the eye is drawn immediately to it – all other elements should be complementary, not distracting.
 Play with angles, choose a plain background (black, white, wood, slate are all winners) and leave some space between the items.

-Creating a great flat lay is more than just curating the right objects; it must be a high-quality photograph too.
+The most successful flat lay photos do more than arrange objects for a high-quality photograph – they also harness the format and optimise the post for maximum benefits.
 Follow these five tips and you will be well on your way to becoming a flat-lay pro.

 Did you find this blog post helpful?
-Let us know on Twitter!
+Let us know!